ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 -   When modal, the dialog will restrict focus to the elements on the dialog.
 -   Upon closing a modal dialog, focus will return to the element that had focus before the dialog was opened.
 -   ESC key closes the dialog
--   The dialog has the a11y role `dialog`
+-   The native dialog defaults to the a11y role `dialog` (but we will override this, as discussed below)

-The role `alertdialog` should be used for most modal dialogs (since they demand the user's attention).
+The role `alertdialog` should be used for most modal dialogs (since they demand the user's attention), so we will set it by default.
 When role is `alertdialog`, `aria-describedby` is also supposed to be set to reference the element containing the alert message (which would be part of the user-provided content).
-Similarly, for both `dialog` and `alertdialog` roles, `aria-labelledby` should be set to point to an element that is the title for the dialog, or else `aria-label` should provide the title directly.
-It is up to the user to set these attributes appropriately.
-We will add logic to synchronize these attributes on the `nimble-dialog` with the `dialog` element in the shadow root.
+Unfortunately, because the `dialog` and the alert message element are on different sides of the shadow DOM boundary, we can't reference the element ID.
+Similarly, `aria-labelledby` is supposed to point to an element that is the title for the dialog, but it has the same problem with referencing IDs.
+Instead, `aria-label` should provide the title directly.
+It is up to the client to set `aria-label` appropriately, and we will synchronize it between `nimble-dialog` and the `dialog` element in the shadow root.

 The WAI-ARIA guidelines also state that a dialog should always have at least one focusable element, which typically is satisfied by a Close/OK/Cancel button.

 ### Globalization

 There will be no globalization considerations.

-Because Nimble is not localized, we cannot provide OK and Cancel buttons by default; they must be part of the content provided by the user.

 ### Security